CooperToons HomePage Dept. of Education Merry History CooperToons Books

 Increase.

-So things still seem to be working.
+So things still seemed to be working.

 "The world of reality has its limits, the world of imagination is limitless"